coderextreme/lircom/README.md

 # lircom
 Language Independent Relay Communications

-For a grand tour, configure and run all.sh
+For a grand tour, edit configure, and run all.sh

+Buf first, do

+$ mvn clean
+$ mvn install

 Host: